 In English

-As the poet heads to the end of the poem, he alludes to the fact that the English language can be used to bring unity and of this unity, he says he is not part of it.
+As the poet heads to the end of the poem, he alludes to the fact that the English language can be used to bring unity, and of this unity, he says he is not a part.
 As he advocates for unity, he contradicts himself by saying that this unity is not what he wants in the first place.
-In the beginning of the poem, the poet was advocating for unity and now he is not for it.
-He also says that black and English are synonymous which is ironical in the first place.
-This is given the fact that black have been known to have been taught the English language.
+In the beginning of the poem, the poet was advocating for unity, and now he is not. b This is given the fact that black have been known to have been taught the English language.
 At what time were they regarded as the owners of the language?
-The poet tries to put across the fact English language was nit meant for the blacks; this is satirical in itself.
-In this poem, race and language have been put across in satire and irony.
-There are various instances where the theme of race, language and culture are portrayed in the poem; the funny thing is the fact these are portrayed in an ironical way.
+The poet tries to put across the fact that the English language was not meant for the blacks; this is satirical in itself.
+In this poem, race and language have been portrayed in satire and irony. : There are various instances where the themes of race, language, and culture are portrayed in the poem; the funny thing is the fact that these are portrayed in an ironic way.

 Categories